supercharge/docs/deployment.md

 ## Zero-Downtime Deployments
-You want to minize downtimes when running your application in production.
+You want to minimize downtimes when running your application in production.
 Supercharge supports zero-downtime deployments out-of-the-box.
 Any processing that you want to run while your HTTP server stops should be part of the [application lifecycle](/docs/{{version}}/app-lifecycle).

 Supercharge uses [hapi-pulse](https://github.com/futurestudio/hapi-pulse) to gracefully stop the HTTP server and run your lifecycle methods.
 It listens for the `SIGINT` and `SIGTERM` events to gracefully shut down.